WHAT DEAF PEOPLE CAN

 A FINAL NOTE

 You need encouragement and support just as much as your deaf child does.
-Remember, if you have questions about your childs learning patterns, quirks, capabilities, or future, the real experts are deaf adults.
+Remember, if you have questions about your childs learning patterns, quirks, capabilities, or future, the real experts are Deaf adults.
 Ask them.
 You should also network with other parents of deaf children.
+The American Society for Deaf Children is recommended.
 The challenges of parenting are formidable, but theyre made easier when you have a support system.

 For Parents Only | Myths & Facts | Deaf can do